 During a meeting, each attendee will receive an agenda outlining the events scheduled for the night, which are divided into three sections.
 Oh, and there are 10 unique roles to choose from!

 Table Topic Sessions

-Fret not!
-Speaking in front of a crowd might sound scary for complete beginners, but you should view this session as an invaluable opportunity to practice your impromptu skills in front of a friendly audience like us, as this has always been the mantra at not only Imperial College Speakers, but also Toastmasters.
+(Speaking in front of a crowd might sound scary for complete beginners, but fret not!
+You should view this session as an invaluable opportunity to practice your impromptu speaking skills in front of a friendly audience like us.)

-The speakers of the previous session will receive feedback on their performance by the Evaluators who would also base their evaluations to the Toastmasters manual.
-We believe that knowing how to identify the strengths and weaknesses of a speaker are also integral to developing your speaking abilities.
-So do keep a listen on what differentiates a good speech from a great one.
+The Prepared Speakers will receive tailored feedback from their Evaluators.
+We believe that knowing how to identify the strengths and weaknesses of a speaker are integral to developing your speaking abilities.